 At any Level of the Student Grievance Procedure, either party may request mediation by contacting the Student Grievance Officer.
 Mediation shall be mutually agreed upon, and not unreasonably refused by either party.
 The Student Grievance Officer shall select an impartial mediator who shall be mutually agreed upon and not unreasonably refused by either party, make the arrangements, determine the timetable for the mediation process, and inform the parties of the timetable in writing.
 Where practicable, a mediation session shall be conducted no later than thirty (30) days after requested and agreed to by the parties.
-The purpose of mediation is to resolve the dispute to the satisfaction of both parties.
-If a mediated resolution cannot be achieved, the Grievant may proceed with the Grievance Process.
+The purpose of mediation cannot be achieved, the Grievant may proceed with the Grievance Process.
 The Grievant has the right to be accompanied by any advisor of his/her own choosing and at his/her own expense throughout the grievance process.
 The advisor may be an attorney.
-An advisor's role is limited to personally advising the Grievant only.
-An advisor is not permitted to participate directly in any aspect of the grievance process.
+An advisor's role is limited to participate directly in any aspect of the grievance process.